 As a foreign private issuer, we are not required to comply with all of the periodic disclosure and current reporting requirements of the Exchange Act and therefore there may be less publicly available information about us than if we were a U.S. domestic issuer.
 For example, we are not subject to the proxy rules in the U.S. and disclosure with respect to our annual general meetings will be governed by the Cayman Islands' requirements.
 In addition, our officers, directors and principal shareholders are exempt from the reporting and "short-swing" profit recovery provisions of Section 16 of the Exchange Act and the rules thereunder.
-Therefore, our shareholders may not know on a timely basis when our officers, directors and principal shareholders purchase or sell our ordinary shares or ADSs.
+Therefore, our shareholders may not know on a timely basis when our officers, directors and principal shareholders may not know on a timely basis when our officers, directors and principal shareholders may not know on a timely basis when our officers, directors and principal shareholders may not know on a timely basis when our officers, directors and principal shareholders may not know on a timely basis when our officers, directors and principal shareholders may not know on a timely basis when our officers, directors and principal shareholders purchase or sell our ordinary shares or ADSs.

-As a foreign private issuer, we are permitted to adopt certain home country practices in relation to corporate governance matters that differ significantly from the NYSE corporate governance listing standards.
+As a foreign private issuer, we are permitted to adopt certain home country practices in relation to corporate governance matters that differ significantly from the [NYSE/Nasdaq Global Market] corporate governance listing standards.
 These practices may afford less protection to shareholders than they would enjoy if we complied fully with corporate governance listing standards.

-As a foreign private issuer, we are permitted to take advantage of certain provisions in the NYSE listing rules that allow us to follow Cayman Islands law for certain governance matters.
+As a foreign private issuer, we are permitted to take advantage of certain provisions in the [NYSE/Nasdaq Global Market] listing rules that allow us to follow Cayman Islands law for certain governance matters.
 Certain corporate governance practices in the Cayman Islands may differ significantly from corporate governance listing standards as, except for general fiduciary duties and duties of care, Cayman Islands law has no corporate governance regime which prescribes specific corporate governance standards.
 Cayman Islands law does not impose a requirement that our board of directors consist of a majority of independent directors.
 Nor does Cayman Islands law impose specific requirements on the establishment of a compensation committee or nominating committee or nominating process.
 To the extent we choose to follow home country practice in the future, our shareholders may be afforded less protection than they otherwise would have under corporate governance listing standards applicable to U.S. domestic issuers.